7Ragnarok7/Carnage/README.md

  - GENERATING A REPORT DOES NOT WORK PROPERLY IN WINDOWS.

- - IS SLOW AS NO MULTI-THREADING CONCEPTS USED IN THE PROGRAM.
+ - IS SLOW AS NO MULTI-THREADING CONCEPTS USED IN THE PROGRAM YET.

  - UDP DOESN'T WORKS PROPERLY AS OF NOW.